 Trend 3: Personalized outage communications improve customer satisfaction

-Outage events can be a source of great stress to customers.
+Outage events can be a source of great stress for customers.
 By providing near real-time updates to the customer about their outage, utilities companies can help mitigate a naturally stressful event.
-Utility companies are providing more granular information to the customer including estimated restoration times, the status of the crew, the cause of the outage, and more.
-By investing in platforms to display this information, customers such as mobile applications and web, as well as in the backend systems required to provide accurate information, utilities can take benefit from both higher customer satisfaction, as well as reduced call center volume.
+Utility companies are providing more granular information to the customer, including estimated restoration times, the status of the crew, the cause of the outage, and more.
+By investing in platforms to display this information (such as web and mobile applications) and in the backend systems required to provide accurate information, utilities can benefit from both higher customer satisfaction and reduced call center volume.

-Winners of both the Gold and Bronze outage communications awards at this year’s conference, Baltimore Gas and Electric provided a talk on how they deployed an outage tracker.
+Winners of both the Gold and Bronze outage communications awards at this year’s conference, Baltimore Gas and Electric spoke on how they deployed an outage tracker.
 The outage tracker provides highly granular information to customers through the outage event, representing each touchpoint.

 Trend 4: Being agile is critical.

-With all of the innovations being explored during the conference, one major topic of discussion was how the utility companies approached these projects.
-A common theme emerged, adoption of agile software development and practices.
-Numerous utilities, including Georgia Power, spoke about their team’s adoption of agile software to achieve their outage-related initiatives.
-In particular, many utilities pointed to the use of customer journey mapping as an incredibly useful tool in guiding their new process, with a focus on identifying points of friction and tackling small initiatives to alleviate pain points.
+With all of the innovations being explored during the conference, one major topic of discussion was how utility companies approached these projects.
+A common theme emerged: the adoption of agile software development and practices.
+Numerous utilities, including Georgia Power, spoke about their team’s adoption of agile software to achieve outage-related initiatives.
+In particular, many utilities pointed to the use of customer journey mapping as an incredibly useful tool in guiding their new process, focusing on identifying friction points and tackling small initiatives to alleviate pain points.

 In sum, the conference provided a wealth of information about how utilities can enhance their communications during outage events.
 We hope to see you at next year’s conference!

-Contact our team at Mindgrub to learn more about our involvement with the utilities industry.
+Contact our team to learn more about our involvement with the utilities industry.